keshavmittal/Decision-Tree-Algorithm-Implementation/README.md

 Instructions:
-Code is working with adult1 and adult1.
+Code is working with adult1.
+Data file included.
 Space delimiter used so working properly with uniform spacing labels.

 Last column default selected as the target attribute